VanderCat/Seiran/readme.md

 ## Features
 - Longpoll
 - No special API code
-    - there's actually no method like users.get, so if vk will want to rename something, you will only need to rename in code
+    - there's actually no method like users.get, so if vk will rename something, you will only need to rename same in code
 - lightweight
     - this library is only about 110 lines
 - You only use a token to do everything (_not like in some python vk api libraries_)